 9. Stir to prevent lumps.

 10. Cover and cook on a low heat until the water is absorbed by sooji/ rava completely.
+If you like you can also add another 2 tbsps of ghee at this stage.

 11. Mix well to prevent burning.
 Cover and cook for a minute.
 Switch off and keep covered for another 2 to 3 mins.
 It is best served hot or warm.